-Part of the issue is that smoking and coffee drinking had to be separated in all of the studies reviewed.
+Part of the issue may be related to the fact that smoking and coffee drinking had to be separated in all of the studies reviewed.
 This may well be shifting the data towards those who have more healthier, active lifestyles in general as they age – those who drink coffee but do not smoke.

-While the results of this new study seem very clear – and the research was conducted in a more focused manner – there is still more to learn about coffee.
+While the results of these studies offer different conclusions, there is still more to learn about coffee.

 Liu J Sui X, Lavie CJ, Hebert JR, Earnest CP, Zhang J, Blair SN.
 Association of Coffee Consumption With All-Cause and Cardiovascular Disease Mortality.
 Mayo Clinic Proc.
 15 Aug 2013. doi.org/10.1016/j.mayocp.2013.06.020.